-The course consists of 3 hours of lectures, a 1-hour tutorial, a 3-hour laboratory session each week (every two weeks for each individual student), and a consultation hour with the lecturer (if required).
+The course consists of 3 hours of lectures every week, a 1-hour tutorial every two weeks, a 3-hour laboratory session each week (every two weeks for each individual student), and a weekly consultation hour with the lecturer (if required).
 Attendance will be taken for lectures, tutorials and laboratories.
 Please only attend tutorial and lab groups that you signed up for.